You should arrive at least 30 minutes before your scheduled exam appointment.

 You will need:

-- An official photo ID with a signature (Accepted forms of ID include: a valid drivers license, passport, military identification with photo, or national identification with photo.)
+- An official photo ID with a signature (Accepted forms of Primary ID include: a valid drivers license with photo, valid passport with photo, valid military identification with photo, or valid national identification with photo.)
+This ID must be current (not expired).

 You must remain in your seat during your examination, except when authorized to leave by test center staff.
 Each division includes one mandatory 15-minute break.